 The Nano could be the right choice for students, beginners, as well as experienced users working on portable projects or small IoT (Internet of Things) projects.
 It consumes very little power, so the only power source is through a USB port.
 It also has a modest footprint and can be quickly assembled on a breadboard.

 The Audrino Nano is based on the ATmega328 chip, which is pretty efficient.
-This board comes packed with all of the above-mentioned features and costs less than 20 USD.

 Just like the Audrino Uno, you can program it through the Audrino IDE software by connecting the board to your PC through USB.